sospodd/5e-srd-translations/README.md

 ## Contribute

-If you want to help out with translations in an existing language or suggest a new one, please check out (this project on POEditor)[https://poeditor.com/join/project/VRCyPrP4qH].
+If you want to help out with translations in an existing language or suggest a new one, please check out [this project on POEditor](https://poeditor.com/join/project/VRCyPrP4qH).

 ## Getting started